Skip to main content

 Before:

-• Pick the day and time: consider a time that will allow for maximum attendance
+• pick the day and time - consider a time that will allow for maximum attendance

-• Prepare an agenda ahead of the meeting based on the goals of the meeting
+• prepare an agenda ahead of the meeting based on the goals of the meeting

-• Make sure you have the right equipment; headset, microphone, backup computer, spare batteries, printed copy of your slides
+• make sure you have the right equipment; headset, microphone, backup computer, spare batteries, printed copy of your slides

-• If you’re presenting make sure your presentation document is open before the start of the meeting
+• if you’re presenting, make sure your presentation document is open before the start of the meeting

 During:

-• Ensure that MC introduces panel members
+• make sure the host introduces the panel members

 After:

-• Follow up with participants and send an email thanking them for joining you
+• follow up with participants and send an email thanking them for joining you

-• You can also send a recording to people who registered but were unable to attend the webinar
+• you can also send a recording to people who registered but were unable to attend the webinar

-• Measure and evaluate: Using in-platform metrics, you can analyse registration and webinar performance.
+• measure and evaluate: Using in-platform metrics, you can analyse registration and webinar performance.
 You can also incorporate audience feedback and make tweaks to your webinar process to make your next webinar an even greater success

-Dos & Don’ts
+Dos and Don’ts

 Do